The Golf Course Business Consultant

 Should I hire a management company?

 Unless you have lots of money, lots of experience, or both, you need to hire a source of experience to help you learn to operate a golf course.
 I consider daily golf course operations as an endless series of decisions.
-When I'm in the manager's seat, I make most of these decisions almost without thinking because of my 45 years of experience.
+When I'm in the manager's seat, I make most of these decisions almost without thinking because of my 50+ years of experience.
 Many decisions cannot wait for consultations with a far-away source, nor can they be put off to another day.
 That's why you need experience at your fingertips during your first few months as a golf course owner.
 Whether it's a manager or management company depends on the magnitude of the project.
 If you are acquiring a country club with tennis, swimming, fitness center and an emphasis on food and beverage, you may want a management company for their experience and available trained personnel.
-However, I cannot believe a $3 million dollar golf course with an owner-operator on site needs a management company.
+However, I cannot believe a $3 million dollar golf course with an owner-operator on site needs, or can afford a management company.
 An experienced club manager may do.

 How do I select a golf course management company?

 Selecting a management company is like hiring any individual.
 You want to be sure you're getting the right element for the job.
 I don't recommend hiring management companies who also own their own golf courses, because you'll always become the second fiddle in a crisis.
 Make sure they have a track record, and be sure to interview their current and former clients.
 Make sure they have a full scope of golf course operation experience including inside the clubhouse and out on the golf course.
+Do not hire a management company that charges a large cancellation fee.
+You have to be in position to dump the company at anytime you feel they are not improving your business - subject to the management company recovering some minimal out-of-pocket expenses during setup.

 What kind of management deal should I make?

 Do not enter a management contract where the management company's fees are not at least partly based on performance incentives.
 Don't pay a management company strictly on the base of gross revenue, and never more than 6% of gross revenue.
 Don't rely on any of a management company's equipment or machinery.
 Make sure you have everything you need to maintain and operate your own golf course.
-Never let a management company take any of your equipment off the grounds, because some will borrow yours for their own courses if they can.
+Never let a management company take any of your equipment off the grounds, because (believe-it-or-not) some will borrow yours for their own courses if they can.
 Keep all your records and record keeping equipment on your property where you can inspect them at all times.
-Make sure a contract allows you to remove the management company including all of its personnel and affects from your property at a moments notice without reason, subject to cancellation fees.
+Make sure a contract allows you to remove the management company including all of its personnel and affects from your property at a moments notice without reason, subject to minimal cancellation fees.

 Where is the best source of information about the golf course industry?